 Unlike many dance companies whose work is primarily on the stage, PTDT is also active in the classroom, developing academic enrichment programs using dance across the curriculum and currently offers summer camps where children can explore creative writing, reading, and science paired with movement, and we train classroom teachers as well!
 And, since 1997, we have produced the Davis Dance Project, building artistic literacy in the art form, through lecture/demonstration/performance, audience participation opportunities, and free tickets for children 12 and younger.

-In alignment with our core belief: dance is for everyone and movement is a crucial component of a healthy lifestyle, since 1994 PTDT has provided over 9,000 free Second Wind classes for adults 65 and older.
+In alignment with our core belief: dance is for everyone and movement is a crucial component of a healthy lifestyle, since 1994 PTDT has provided approximately 10,000 free Second Wind classes for adults 65 and older.
 In 2010, the PTDT, in collaboration with the Mondavi Center and the Mark Morris Dance Group, began sponsoring free classes for people with Parkinson's Disease.